jcbastosportela/logioptspp/README.md

 # !!!
 Work in progress !!!
-This repo does mot yet fulfil it's purpose and the code is a mess, full of hardcoded paths that!
+This repo is almost fulfilling it's purpose but the code is a mess, full of hardcoded paths that!

 # What does this (will hopefully) do
-Will allow users of Logitech mice (mine is an MX Master 3) to enjoy smooth scrolling in all applications.
+Allow users of Logitech mice (mine is an MX Master 3) to enjoy smooth scrolling in all applications.

 ## The problem
 If you are here you may be irritated with the fact that your Logitech mouse on does smooth scrolling in certain applications.